Flèche bas

 Extending & strengthening our partnerships

-Once again this year, we have developed and consolidated our partnerships.
-This virtuous circle allows us to continually diversify and strengthen our ecosystem and shape the future, generating even more value for our members
+Once again this year we have worked to expand and reinforce our partnerships.
+This virtuous circle allows us to continually diversify and strengthen our ecosystem, help shape a better future for music creation, and generate even greater value for our members.

 A strategic alliance between Ascap and Sacem

-The American Society of Composers, Authors and Publishers (Ascap) and Sacem, the world's two largest non-profit collective management organisations, formed a strategic alliance in October.
-The objectives are to innovate to increase the income of authors and composers, develop value-added services for the benefit of members, and explore the challenges and opportunities of AI for music creators.
+In October this year, the American Society of Composers, Authors and Publishers (Ascap) and Sacem—the world's two largest non-profit performing rights organisations (PROs)—joined forces to form a strategic alliance.
+The goals of this partnership are primarily to drive innovation, increase income for authors and composers, develop value-added services for the benefit of members, and explore the challenges and opportunities posed by AI for music creators.

 open